LukeMatPyt/TikTok-USA-Targeting/README.md

 ## What's Included?

-*   **Exclusive Access to the Online Course:** A private URL (only for buyers) leading to comprehensive video tutorials, images, and step-by-step guides.
+*   **Exclusive Access to the Online Course:** A private URL  leading to comprehensive video tutorials, images, and step-by-step guides.
 *   **Direct Contact with Me:**  Ask questions directly and receive personalized assistance.

   ![My Image](tik2.webp)